chilam27/Stock_Price_Prediction/README.md

 1. Data Wrangling: I got stock price data of HSBC bank from a Python library called `yfinance` and created 18 additional indicators acted as variables based on the stock prices.
 All candlestick related knowledge that I used is based on Jerremy's ebook: ["EVERYTHING YOU NEED TO KNOW ABOUT CANDLESTICKS"](https://dashboard.reallifetrading.com/assets/pdf/candlesticks.pdf).
 2. Exploratory Data Analysis (EDA): plotting three different plots showing: long-term trend, short-term trend, and current trend.
 I also created a candlestick chart using `mplfinance` library.
 Then, I implemented a simple trading plan only using moving averages and plotted it.
 3. Model Building: first, I normalized the data and split them into train and test data set.
 Then, I built a stacked LSTM model and plot the prediction.
 Lastly, I did the same step as previously but try to predict the prices of the next 30 days and plot it.
-The performance metric I used for my model is the mean squared error.
+The performance metric I used for my model is the root mean square error (RMSE).

 ### [Data Wrangling](https://github.com/chilam27/Stock_Price_Prediction/blob/master/P04_DataWrangling.py)